foundry-vtt-community/wiki.js/development/guides/from-load-to-render.md

 This method copies data from `_source` to the top level, using the `schema` field as a guide.
 Each property of the schema gets run through the appropriate `DataField#initialize` method, which performs operations like transforming a stored ID string in `ForeignDocumentField#initialize` to a pointer.
 Unlike `_initializeSource`, this runs after every document update.

+**TypeDataField**: This field stands out because it grabs a reference to `CONFIG?.[this.documentName]?.dataModels?.[type]` to check if there's a class to instantiate for the `system` property, otherwise it's created as a plain object.

 ## ClientDocument

 The next step is specific to client documents, as these processes are not run in the server.
 The `ClientDocumentMixin` is found in `client\data\abstract\client-document.js` and takes a `Document` as its argument, for example `BaseActor`.
 This document provides the necessary schema information for all of the other processes to work.